Washington Court Records

 Do Sealed Records Show up In Washington Background Checks?

 No, they do not.
-Only individuals and entities who possess a court order can access the records for criminal background checks.
+Only individuals and entities who possess a court order may access the records for criminal background checks.
 Nevertheless, if law enforcement indicts the individual for a new crime, the court will have access to the expunged data.
 Also, background check agencies and prospective employers that conduct background checks cannot access expunged records.
 Besides, in most cases, the individual does not have to mention the existence of an expunged record.

 Who Can See Sealed Criminal Records in Washington?